After first goal of season, Wild's Jordan Greenway says he's just focused on

 "It was great," Greenway said.
 "I'm pretty patient when it comes to the production that'son the score sheet.
 So, mentally, I don't know if it was getting to me as much as you'd think.
 I really focus on trying to do the right things, and whether it's Game 20 or Game 1, I believe it will come."

-That performance doubled Greenway's production on the season and although the points haven't been pouring in for the 6-foot-6, 231-pound winger, Greenway has still been a steady presence for the Wild.
+That performance doubled Greenway's production on the season and although the points haven't been pouring in for the 6-6, 231-pound winger, Greenway has still been a steady presence for the Wild.

 "We think it's probably been a month he's played like that," coach Dean Evason said.
 "He's gotten better and better."